obenland/the-bootstrap/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Changed default column count for galleries to 4

 = 1.2.6 =
 * Added Dutch translation.
 Props m038
+* Changed version determination implementation to cope with WP 3.3.2 security release.
+Thank you Chip Bennett for you quick help!
+* Code cleanup and formatting

 = 1.2.5 =
 * Added Custom Image Header support for pre-3.4